Geometrical crystallography before X-rays: Space groups

 The identification of the 230 space groups has been extensively documented and is now regarded as a major achievement of 19th century science.
 The space groups became important in the 20th century after the discovery of X-ray diffraction and the founding of the field of X-ray crystallography.

 Ludwig August Seeber first put forward the concept of the space lattice in 1824.
 He proposed that crystals were assembled from minute particles represented by spheres rather than stacked parallelepipeds without any gaps as Haüy had theorised (compare the scalenohedron diagrams of Haüy and Seeber).
 Seeber attempted to reconcile the atomistic and dynamic approaches by the regular arrangement of particles with attractive and repulsive forces between them; the gaps between the particles allow for expansion or contraction in response to external physical forces.

 In 1879 Leonhard Sohncke combined the 14 Bravais lattices with the rotation axes and the screw axes to arrive at his 65 spatial arrangements of points in which chiral crystal structures form.
 Sohncke enumerated the space groups containing only the translations and rotations.
 Sohncke credited previous researchers, especially Auguste Bravais and Camille Jordan.
-He also rediscovered Seeber's 1824 paper on space lattices, and arranged a 1891 republication of Johann F. C. Hessel's 1830 work on the 32 crystal classes which had been previously overlooked.
+He also rediscovered Seeber's 1824 paper on space lattices, and arranged an 1891 republication of Johann F. C. Hessel's 1830 work on the 32 crystal classes which had been previously overlooked.

 Rotoinversions and glide reflections were introduced by Evgraf Fedorov and Arthur Moritz Schoenflies to derive the 230 space groups.
 Fedorov and Schoenflies used different methods, but collaborated to reach the final list of space groups in 1891.
 William Barlow also derived the 230 space groups in 1894 using a method based on patterns of oriented motifs.

 Schoenflies work was more influential than Fedorov's because he published his work in German rather than Russian, and Schoenflies' notation was more convenient and became widely adopted.
 An English synthesis of the work of Fedorov, Schoenflies and Barlow was made available by Harold Hilton in 1903.
 Fedorov went on to derive the 17 plane groups in 1891 and to study space-filling polyhedra.

 The discovery of the space groups was not universally recognized as an important scientific breakthrough at the time, but after the invention of X-ray crystallography their physical significance was fully appreciated.